microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Using Modules
 -------------

-Once a Module is instantiated there are three ways the Client uses the Module.
+Once a Module is instantiated, there are three ways the Client uses the Module.

 1. The Module operates on its own by directly receiving WDF callbacks via DMF.

-2. The Module operates on its own by directly receiving DMF callbacks that are sent by DMF.
+2. The Module operates on its own by directly receiving DMF callbacks sent by DMF.

-3. The Clients calls Module Methods.
+3. The Client calls Module Methods.
 These Methods are specific to the Module and perform work that only that Module understands.

 Note that the options above are not mutually exclusive.
-Modules can expose any combination of DMF and WDF callbacks as well as Module methods.
+Modules can expose any combination of DMF and WDF callbacks as well as Module Methods.

 The Client need not be concerned about items 1 and 2 above.
 Those two paths are the responsibility of the Module author.
-It goes without saying that this also means that the Module author does not need to be concerned with what the Client or any other Module does.
-[All actors are only concerned and responsible for their own code and there exists a strong boundary between Modules and Client code].
+The Module author does not need to be concerned with what the Client or any other Module does.
+All actors are only concerned with and responsible for their own code, and there exists a strong boundary between Modules and Client code.
 Simply instantiating the Module allows paths 1 and 2 to happen automatically and independently without further interaction from the Client.

-The Client Driver's direct interaction with Module is via the Module's Methods (if any) and Client Callbacks (if any).
-If the Module has no Methods or Client Callbacks, then the Client Driver does not, and [cannot], interact with the Module directly.
+The Client Driver interacts with a Module via the Module's Methods (if any) and Client Callbacks (if any).
+If the Module has no Methods or Client Callbacks, then the Client Driver does not, and cannot, interact with the Module directly.

-When a Client wants to know what Module Methods the Module exposes, the author simply refers to the Module's .h file, which has the publicly available Methods listed.
+When a Client wants to know what Module Methods the Module exposes, the Client simply refers to the Module's .h file, which has the publicly available Methods listed.
 Each Module also has a corresponding .md file that explains all the Methods the Module exposes.